Asymptotic behavior of Kawahara equation with memory effect: Conclusion

 \section{Conclusion}

 This article presented a study on the stability of the Kawahara equation with a boundary-damping control of finite memory type.
 It is shown that such a control is good enough to obtain the desirable property, namely, the exponential decay of the system's energy.
 The proof is based on two different approaches.
 The first one invokes a Lyapunov functional and provides an estimate of the energy decay.
-In turn, the second one uses a compactness-uniqueness.
+In turn, the second one uses a compactness-uniqueness argument that reduces the issue to a spectral problem.

+Finally, we would like to point out that our well-posedness result (see Theorem \ref{theorem3}) is shown for the nonlinearity ${\omega^p} \partial_x \omega$, where $p \in \{1,2\}$.
+Notwithstanding, we believe that using an interpolation argument, this finding should remain valid if $p \in (1,2)$.
+The same remark applies to the second stability result (see Theorem \ref{comp}).
+It is also noteworthy that our first stability outcome (see Theorem \ref{Lyapunov}) is established for a more general nonlinearity ${\omega^p} \partial_x \omega$, $p \in [1,2]$.